 The Metal Gear Solid series is known for its fantastic, cinematic cutscenes and thrilling, tension-filled gameplay.
-Metal Gear Solid V: Ground Zeroes showcases both of these aspects of the series in their full glory, and is a worthy addition to the franchise.
+Metal Gear Solid V: Ground Zeroes showcases both of these aspects of the series in their full glory.

 Even though the main campaign will only take you about a couple of hours to finish, the game has loads of content to keep you interested.
 The open world format allows a lot of sandbox style gameplay, allowing you to choose multiple ways to achieve your objective.
 There are a lot of treasures hidden in this world, and finding them all will keep you busy long after you’ve watched the credits.